Service specification referenceΒΆ

 Copy

 You are requesting one GPU per container, and each node has only one GPU.
-In this case, although memory is not an issue, Snowflake cannot schedule both services on one node.
+In this case, although memory is not an issue, Snowflake cannot schedule both service instances on one node.
 This requirement forces Snowflake to run the two service instances on two separate compute pool nodes.

 secrets: # optional list